Stephen Leeder: Career

-Leeder worked at Columbia University's Earth Institute and Mailman School of Public Health in 2003-04 and developed a report, based on research data and scientific interpretation, of the economic consequences of cardiovascular disease (CVD) in developing economies.
+After completing his term as dean, Leeder took study leave to work at Columbia University's Earth Institute with Jeffrey Sachs and the Mailman School of Public Health in 2003-04.
+He and his colleagues developed a report, based on research data and scientific interpretation, of the economic consequences of cardiovascular disease (CVD) in developing economies.
 The report, "A Race against Time: the challenge of cardiovascular disease in developing economies", focussed on the macroeconomic consequences of CVD—particularly on the fact that one-third of CVD deaths in many developing countries were occurring in people of working age.

 After returning from New York in 2004, Leeder directed the development of the Sydney node of the Menzies Centre for Health Policy from 2006 to 2012.
 He was appointed an officer in the Order of Australia in 2004.

-Leeder was chair of the Western Sydney Local Health Board from 2011 until 2016, and his career in western Sydney began in 1986.
-Redevelopment of facilities in the health district are underway.
-An advocate for integrating care in the community with hospital services, he has advised federal and state governments.
+Leeder was appointed chair of the Western Sydney Local Health District Board from 2011 until 2016, and his career in western Sydney began in 1986.
+He returned to work at the Westmead Hospital at that time and was appointed as director of the Research and Education Network for the health district.
+It was a time of major development and redevelopment of facilities in the health district.
+An advocate for integrating care in the community with hospital services, he has advised federal and state governments on prevention and health service provision.

-He was editor-in-chief of The Medical Journal of Australia (MJA) from January 2013 to May 2015.
-On 1 May 2015, it was learned that Leeder had been fired by the board of the Australasian Medical Publishing Company (AMPCo, the journal's publisher).
-Publishing and some editorial functions were to be outsourced to Elsevier, an international publishing company.
-As more information became available, the AMPCo board had apparently rejected Leeder's advice (on behalf of the MJAs editorial staff) and not considered public concerns about Elsevier's business practices.
-Most of the editorial advisory committee and two deputy editors resigned in protest.

-Leeder has served on the University of Sydney Senate for several terms, had two double terms as national president of the Public Health Association, and one triennium as chair of the Health Advisory Committee of the NHMRC.
-He was a member of the Better Health Commission in development health goals and targets for Australia, the Scientific Advisory Committee and the Health and Hospitals Fund Advisory Board, directed the Western Sydney Local Health District's Research Network and chaired the New South Wales Advisory Committee on Prevention.
+Leeder has served as an academic staff representative on the University of Sydney Senate for several terms, had two double terms as national president of the Public Health Association, and one triennium as chair of the Health Advisory Committee of the NHMRC.
+He was a member of the Better Health Commission in the development health goals and targets for Australia, and on the Scientific Advisory Committee and the Health and Hospitals Fund Advisory Board, directed the Western Sydney Local Health District's Research Network and chaired the New South Wales Advisory Committee on Prevention.
 Leeder was a member of the NSW Health Ministerial Advisory Committee from 2011 to 2014, and chaired the NSW State Committee of the Royal Australasian College of Physicians in 2012 and 2013.
-He has been a medical journalist for forty years in mainstream media, medical newspapers and on television.
+He has contributed for over forty years in mainstream media, medical newspapers and on television.
 Leeder was elected a Fellow of the Australian Academy of Health and Medical Sciences in 2018.
+He is also an elected Fellow of the Royal Society of New South Wales (FRSN).

+Professional Fellowships

+Throughout his career, Leeder has been elected to professional fellowships.
+He was first elected a Fellow of the Royal Australasian College of Physicians (FRACP) in 1975, followed by his election to the UK Faculty of Public Health Medicine in 1983.
+He later became a fellow of the Australasian Faculty of Public Health Medicine in 1991, and in 2007, he was conferred as an Honorary Fellow of the Australian College of General Practitioners.